 “Just before sunrise and sunset, the light is at its most beautiful.
 There is something magical about this short period of time.
 The cinematic feeling of industrial locations is what I capture.
 Their natural surroundings is where my eyes focus on.
 Photography for me is about to capture the magic moments of light, shadow and emotions."- Jan Stel"

-INDUSTRIAL LANDSCAPES The Industrial Landscapes is a continuous photo series about the aesthetics between nature and industry.
+INDUSTRIAL LANDSCAPES (ABOVE) The Industrial Landscapes is a continuous photo series about the aesthetics between nature and industry.
 There is a contrasting beauty of our natural Earth and the abstract appearance of industry.
 These stilled landscapes are originated from fascinating combinations that we humans often pass unnoticed.

-ABANDONED PLACES Around 1998 he became fascinated by lost glory and started to capture abandoned places on negatives and slides.
+ABANDONED PLACES (BELOW) Around 1998 he became fascinated by lost glory and started to capture abandoned places on negatives and slides.
 The intriguing photographs reflect the history of manmade created structures.
 Where today, the absence of people and lost craftsmanship play a prominent role, with his photography he brings them to light once again.
 In color and black/white.
 Many of the photographed locations are demolished or have found a new purpose as a museum or reconstruction into new work and living places.

 PUBLICATIONS AND SOCIAL MEDIA Jan his photography received a lot of interest from (inter) national media and has been published in De Volkskrant, De Telegraaf, FD Persoonlijk, NRC Handelsblad, The Daily Mail, in dozens of magazines (Focus, Pf Magazine, …) and on many websites and blogs.
 It also obtained several awards, like the Sony World Photography Awards, International Color Awards and the Epson Pano Awards.
 It’s exhibited regularly and is part of many private and corporate collections.
 Jan Stel Photography.